-A Tale of Two Syndecans: Studies on cell adhesion and breast cancer — Robert Bellin, Associate Professor of Biology, gas focused his research on a group of proteins called syndecans.
+A Tale of Two Syndecans: Studies on cell adhesion and breast cancer — Robert Bellin, associate professor of biology, has focused his research on a group of proteins called syndecans.
 Syndecans are found in most animal cells, and serve a wide range of functions in both normal and disease states.
 In this talk, he will discuss some of the recent research in his lab on syndecan-4, and its role in cell adhesion, and syndecan-1 and its relation to breast cancer.

 Noon-1 p.m., Hogan Suites B/C

 Lunch will be provided, but space is limited.
 You must RSVP to Patricia Hinchliffe, email@example.com, by January 22.

 The Inca Strikes Back: Drugs & Culture Wars in South America — Caroline Yezer, assistant professor of anthropology, will speak about her recent co-edited volume on post-war ethnography and reconciliation in Ayacucho, Peru as well as her current work on the efforts by indigenous coca growers in Peru's highland jungles to decriminalize coca leaf as a drug and reclassify it as a cultural right.

 Lunch will be provided, but space is limited.
 To attend, faculty must RSVP to firstname.lastname@example.org no later than March 10.

 Wednesday, April 16, 2014